Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 The Reference pages in the Shopify cluster, the Reference pages in the Google Ads Waste and Performance Max clusters, the case files this position was written against, the companion position, and the hub.
 The graph below is the cluster map.

-If you read this and recognized your account
+If you assess this and recognized your account

-The Conversion Second Opinion runs this position against your Shopify account in seventy-two hours.
-A written verdict, the failing hesitation layer named, the install order set across the four layers in the order they have to be diagnosed.
-If the verdict says install, the engagement formats are scoped against the read.
-If the verdict says hold, you keep the read and act on it yourself.
+The Conversion Audit runs this position against your Shopify account in seventy-two hours.
+A written verdict, the failing hesitation layer named, the install order set across the four layers in the order they have to be audited.
+If the verdict says install, the engagement formats are scoped against the assessment.
+If the verdict says hold, you keep the assessment and act on it yourself.